ambiikkaaa/Climate-Risk-and-Disaster-Management/Week 1/README.md

-This contains weekly progress for the project **Flood Prediction using Machine Learning**.
+This contains weekly progress for the project Flood Prediction using Machine Learning.
 ---

 ## Week 1: Understanding the Data